dfinity/motoko/doc/md/writing-motoko/async-star.md

 func clap() { Debug.print("clap") }
 ```

-Now, using futures, the code:
+Now, using futures, the code will clap once:

 ``` motoko include=clap
 let future = async { clap() };
 ```

-claps once.
-That remains the case, no matter how often you await `future`.
+This remains the case, no matter how often you await `future`.
-For example,
+For example:

 ``` motoko include=clap
 let future = async { clap() };
 await future;
 await future;
 ```
-only claps once.

-Using computations, on the other hand, the definition:
+Using computations, on the other hand, the following definition has no effect on its own:

 ``` motoko include=clap
 let computation = async* { clap() };
 ```
-has no effect on its own, but
+But, the following example will clap twice:

 ``` motoko include=clap
 let computation = async* { clap() };